The Barun valley – Danda Kharka

 En-route Tashigaon

 Tashigaon is a Sherpa village.
 Just like the neighboring district of Solu-Khumbu, members of the Sherpa community also inhabit the higher altitudes of this area.
 The word ‘Tashi’ in the Tibetan language (from which the Sherpa language derives) means good fortune.
 The Sherpas often greet others by the phrase ‘Tashi delek” which conveys well wishes to others.
 The phrase is often heard not just in the Sherpa inhabited villages.
 It is also common in other high altitude areas of Nepal that border with Tibet.
 It is very commonly heard in the Khumbu region.
 We stayed at a lodge in Tengboche.
 Tengboche is the next halt after Namche Bazar on the Everest base camp route.
 The lodge was named “Tashi delek”.
-This phrase is widespread in the higher areas of Manaslu and Annapurna.
+This phrase is widespread in the higher areas of Manaslu and Annapurna as well.
 You can hear it in places like Samagaon or Manang.
 Most of the Sherpas live in the districts of Eastern Nepal e.g. Dolakha, Sindhupalchok, Rasuwa, Solu-Khumbu (the Everest area), Sankhuwasabha (the Makalu area) & Taplejung (the Kanchenjunga area).
 Some also live in the Helambu region.
 It is to the North of the Kathmandu valley.
 This area is near the Lang Tang area.
 Sherpas can also be found in Bhutan, Sikkim & Darjeeling.
 The Sherpas originated from nomads who came from Tibet.
 They settled in the Himalayas of the Everest region.
 They are a mountainous tribe accustomed to living in high altitude areas.
-Life in these areas is tough and required them to toil hard for the limited agricultural activities that were possible.
+Life in these areas is tough and made them to toil hard for the limited agricultural activities that were possible.
 They often herded yaks and the grazing of these animals required them to find pastures in the high Himalayas.
 It is this lifestyle that adapts them to higher altitudes.
 Their immense strength and natural ability make them indispensable in many mountaineering expeditions, where they serve as guides and porters.
 They can breathe in rarefied air.
 Without their support, many climbers can’t even dream of reaching the higher camps of mountain expeditions, let alone summiting them.
 Many of the Sherpas are legendary mountaineers holding astonishing records of ascents.
 We met few of them in the lodges of this route.
 In the early days, all of the Everest expeditions happened from the northern routes as Nepal was inaccessible to foreigners.
 Since most of these expeditions were organized by the British, they all started from Darjeeling.
 It’s the British who started the tradition of hiring Sherpas as porters and guides.
 This caused many Sherpas to migrate to Darjeeling in search of work as expedition porters.
 Even Tenzing Norgay was one of them.

 While walking, I suddenly noticed a moving object wriggling through the breadth of the track.
 I drew attention of the others.
 It was a baby snake.
 Dhananjoy was quick to capture that movement in a video.
 A closer look at it revealed a small hood which it was occasionally flapping.
 That told us that it was of a poisonous breed.
 We thanked nature that it was still a baby.